-So, without further ado, here’s our list of the nine best tax software programs for 2020!
+So, without further ado, here’s our list of the nine best tax software programs for 2022!

 Our Top Picks

-FreeTaxUSA – Our top tax prep software for those on a budget is FreeTaxUSA.
-This software supports all the major tax forms without the need to upgrade to a more expensive premium plan.
-Even better, it provides access to over 350 credits and deductions to maximize your tax refund.
-FreeTaxUSA also offers super affordable pricing for additional options.
-File your federal and state returns, get advanced customer support options, plus you’ll receive audit protection for less.
-Read the review | Learn more
+FreeTaxUSA (Best Budget Program) – FreeTaxUSA is our top budget pick.
+It supports all major tax forms without the need to upgrade to more expensive premium plans and gives you access to over 350 credits and deductions to maximize your tax refund.
+The best part of Free Tax USA is the affordable pricing for additional options.
+You can file your federal and state returns and get advanced customer support options and audit protection.
+Get Started Here>>

-9 Best Tax Programs for 2020
+9 Best Tax Programs for 2022

-TurboTax has a friendly interface that’s easy to use and comes with some great features.
+The most well-known tax prep program is TurboTax.
+It has a friendly interface that’s easy to use and comes with some great features.
 Developed by Intuit, the company behind Quicken, TurboTax earns high marks from basic users and tax experts alike.

 You can expect to pay more to use this tax software because of its advanced features and ease of use.
 But is it worth the extra cost?

+Here’s the short answer: It depends.
 TurboTax comes packed full of options that make filing your taxes short and sweet.
 For instance, you can take pictures of your W-2 forms and 1099 forms instead of typing the information yourself.
 This might seem minor, but having the data automatically entered into the software takes away the risk of typos and mistakes.

-Like the other top tax software options, your information is saved from year to year.
+Don’t let the lack of design fool you, however.
+FreeTaxUSA has the robust features you expect from a quality tax software program.
+Like several other tax software options, your information is saved from year to year.
 This eliminates stress from re-entering your essential information each time tax season rolls around.
 And if you used TurboTax, H&R Block, or TaxAct in years’ past, you can upload a PDF of your previous return to FreeTaxUSA.